As you have likely come to realize over the past years, remote work has its share of challenges, and isolation can be one of the toughest.

 Let's all be all in

-Have you already been experiencing burnout this year?
+Have you already been experiencing burnout?
 Or maybe you were trying to figure out how to deal with a passive aggressive co-worker when you got the memo that you'd be working from home for the foreseeable future?
 Perhaps you have just been feeling plain bored at work.
 Well, a lot has changed in not that much time, and maybe your perspective can change a bit, too.

 This probably isn't where you thought you'd be this year, but here we are, so if possible, let's commit to being all in be all in.
 If you're fortunate enough to do work that can be done remotely, take this opportunity to reenergize and refamiliarize yourself with all the reasons why your work matters.